JGlassMSI/ScheduleSim/readme.md

  * Roll the mouse wheel up and down to control the zoom level of the graph
  * Click and drag left and and right to scroll the graph.
  * Middle click on the graph to jump to a specific time.
+ * Spacebar to pause
+ * '+' and '-' to speed up or slow down

 ## Usage